 - Not all campsites accept dogs.
 Technically only the Catalina Conservancy campsites like Black Jack, Little Harbor, and Parson’s Landing allow dogs but private campsites like Hermit’s Gulch & Two Harbors do not.
 We did, however, see a few dogs at the Two Harbors campsite – there was nobody monitoring the campsite during our stay.

 - One of the biggest concerns for bringing your dog on this trail is heat and exhaustion.
 The Trans-Catalina trail is very hot and offers little shade.
 Make sure to bring extra water for your furry friend since there are no water sources in between the campsites.

 - Another huge danger for pets (and people too) on Catalina are the rattlesnakes.
 We saw one 5 minutes into the hike and spotted a few more through the trail.
 If your dog likes to run ahead or is super curious, it might be a good idea to keep him or her on a tight leash especially during the narrow, bushy parts of the hike.

 On the Trans-Catalina Trail I brought along my newest baby– the Sony a7II camera but truth be told I wish I hadn’t.
-It added so much weight and was a total overkill for a backpacking trip.
-If I had to pick a more hiking friendly camera (especially for beginners), I always suggest going with the Sony a5100 or the Sony a6000 camera.
+It added so much weight and was total overkill for a backpacking trip.
+If I had to pick a more hiking-friendly camera (especially for beginners), I always suggest going with the Sony a5100 or the Sony a6000 camera.

-My biggest advice for shooting photos with ocean or water is getting a polarizing filter.
+My biggest advice for shooting photos with ocean or water is to get a polarizing filter.
 This will take out any sun glare from the water and enhance the natural color of the landscape.

 Read more on my favorite beginner camera gear here.